 Notwithstanding the foregoing, the vast majority of activities that may be of interest to foreign investors and lenders in the project finance sector are open to foreign investment.
 These activities include power generation, construction and maintenance of electric transmission lines, hydrocarbons transport, storage, exploration, drilling and related services, toll-road construction, operation and maintenance, telecommunications, railways, social rehabilitation and healthcare.

 Foreign and private investment has been allowed to participate in sectors reserved to the Mexican nation and to benefit from the rights to concessions and authorisations in relation to natural resources through schemes that protect ownership of certain assets in favour of the Mexican nation and which are supervised and regulated closely by the Mexican government.
-These schemes include concessions, licences and services contracts that may be awarded to companies with foreign investment, subject to certain restrictions and that allow the ownership, use and disposition of those assets.
-The limitations include the agreement by companies which have foreign investors that any foreign investor, upon becoming a member of the company, shall agree that it will be treated as a Mexican national in relation to its investment and will not invoke protection of its government of origin in the event of disputes with the Mexican nation.
+These schemes include concessions, licences and services contracts that may be awarded to companies with foreign investment, subject to certain restrictions, and that allow the ownership, use and disposition of those assets.
+The limitations include the agreement by companies which have foreign investors that any foreign investor, upon becoming a member of the company, shall agree that it will be treated as a Mexican national in relation to its investment and will not invoke the protection of its government of origin in the event of disputes with the Mexican nation.

 Mexico is also a party to a number of bilateral and regional free-trade agreements that provide for preferential treatment in relation to customs and trade issues.
 These agreements also include provisions governing the protection of investments made in Mexico by foreign entities, similar to the investment treaties previously described.
 Currently, the main examples of these free-trade agreements include the United States-Mexico-Canada Agreement (USMCA or T-MEC, which replaces the North American Free Trade Agreement), and the Free Trade Agreement between Mexico and the member states of the European Union.